-We are almost constantly in touch with our collegues or friends and while doing this we might be missing out on connections which could give us a valuable perspective in life.
+We are almost constantly in touch with our colleagues or friends and while doing this we might be missing out on connections which could give us a valuable perspective in life.
 Thanks to our mobile phones, we are always available but are we able to give our time to people who can make a difference for us?
 We seem to either have little time for meaningful relationships or miss out on them completely.

 Being in so many social circles forces us to have different images.
-Being with family, collegues, friends or neighbours are all different interactions and we find ourselves putting on a different image for each of these interactions.
+Being with family, colleagues, friends or neighbours are all different interactions and we find ourselves putting on a different image for each of these interactions.
 This effort alone can be very taxing.

-Learning more about certain concepts will give you an understanding to pursue your own happiness.
-For more information you can visit Speaker Agency’s website to find out more about personal transformation and meet the experts Robert Waldinger, Ronan Harrington, Pandit Dasa with the experience to guide you.
+Learning more about certain concepts which are related to these issues might help you pursue your own happiness.
+For more information you can visit Speaker Agency’s website to find out more about personal transformation and meet experts like Robert Waldinger, Pandit Dasa.
+Let their experience guide you.